 Here are some diverse children’s movies that our family has enjoyed together.

-deserves first mention because it’s the top favorite movie of me and my children.
-The story is pure magic, featuring a creature, Totoro, that a family of Japanese children discover when they move to the countryside to be closer to their sick mother who is in the hospital.
+My Neighbor Totoro deserves first mention because it’s the top favorite movie of me and my children.
+The story is pure magic, featuring a creature, Totoro, that a family of Japanese children discovers when they move to the countryside to be closer to their sick mother who is in the hospital.
 It’s impossible not to fall in love with the whimsical Totoro.

-If your family loved this movie like we did, you are in luck as the filmmaker, Hayao Miyazaki, has made many, many other wonderful children’s movies like and , under the animation Studio Ghibli.
+If your family loved this movie as we did, you are in luck as the filmmaker, Hayao Miyazaki, has made many, many other wonderful children’s movies like Sprit Away and Kiki’s Delivery Service, under the animation Studio Ghibli.
 Check out them all!

 A children’s classic, this artfully made film has very little dialogue and tells the enchanting story of a balloon and a French boy that become friends.
 Great for all ages.
 (Available on Amazon)